sudhirkumar90/CodingChallenge/README.md

 3. Right click and maven->update project.
 4. Open Config.properties file and make the initial configurations changes.
 For e.g. Browser, ReportName, etc.
 5. Ways to start the execution:
-    a.
-Run the TestNg.xml file using TestNg.
+    1. Run the TestNg.xml file using TestNg.
-    b.
-Run the TodosTC.java class from com.zendesk.testcases using TestNg.
+    2. Run the TodosTC.java class from com.zendesk.testcases using TestNg.
-    c.
-Right click and maven-test on Pom.xml
+    3. Right click and maven-test on Pom.xml